Bats Right Hand.

 Regarded as a skilful player of slow bowling, Handscomb enjoyed a standout Sheffield Shield campaign in 2015-16, hitting 784 runs – the third most in the competition behind Ben Dunk and teammate Travis Dean.

-Handscomb was also named Australia A captain in 2016 and led Victoria in the Matador Cup.
+Handscomb was also named Australia A captain in 2016 and has led Victoria in the Matador Cup.